aj07/composer-wiki/Composer-Solution-For-v1.md

 ## Install Hyperledger Composer

-You should first make sure you have installed Hyperledger Composer and can run the [Quick Start](https://fabric-composer.github.io/installing/quickstart.html). (**In step 2 of the [Quick Start](https://fabric-composer.github.io/installing/quickstart.html), install the hlfv1 sample, not the first one**)
+You should first make sure you have installed Hyperledger Composer and can run the [Quick Start](https://fabric-composer.github.io/installing/quickstart.html). (**In step 2 of the [Quick Start](https://fabric-composer.github.io/installing/quickstart.html), install the hlfv1 sample, not the v0.6 sample**)

 ## Install VSCode and the Hyperledger Composer Extension